kRHYME7/Hypr-Display/README.md

-# wdisplays
+# hdisplays

 [![License: GPL 3.0 or later][license-img]][license-spdx]

-wdisplays is a graphical application for configuring displays in Wayland compositors.
+hdisplays is a graphical application for configuring displays in Wayland compositors.
 It borrows some code from [kanshi].
 It should work in any compositor that implements the wlr-output-management-unstable-v1 protocol.
 Compositors that are known to support the protocol are [Sway] and [Wayfire].